 Unless you’re a regular at the local farmer’s’ market, it’s hard to keep track of what foods are still in season.
-Most produce items have travelled hundreds, even thousands, of miles to get to your grocery store.
+Most produce items have traveled hundreds, even thousands, of miles to get to your grocery store.
 Knowing what foods are in season can incentivize you to reach for fresher options at the market, which tend to be more nutritiously dense.
 Luckily, there are some fruits and vegetables that are always in season.
-Here is a list of the best fruits grown year-round.
+Here’s Health Fitness Revolution’s list of the best fruits grown year-round.

-The United States is the second top apple producer in the world.
+The United States is the second-largest apple producer in the world.
 That’s why most grocery stores carry a rainbow of different varieties.
-Apples are easily accessible and they provide great source of nutrients.
+Apples are easily accessible and they provide a great source of nutrients.
 You should keep the apple skin intact to maximize the benefits of fiber, which promote a healthy digestive tract.

-Their tropical origins lets you enjoy this fruit even after summertime is over.
+Their tropical origins let you enjoy this fruit even after summertime is over.
 Eating papaya prevents constipation and macular degeneration due to its soluble fiber and carotenoids, respectively.

 Skip the pita chips and eat your hummus with bell pepper instead.
 These colorful vegetables may not be your go-to item if you’re looking for something spicy, but you’ll certainly want to keep in stock.
 Eating bell peppers can lower cholesterol and improve your immune system.

 You may have seen this cruciferous vegetable throughout many Asian cuisines.
 Their balance of crunchy and leafy textures makes it enjoyable and digestible.
 Bok choy releases isothiocyanate, a phytochemical found to reduce the risk of cancer.